TimurKady/free-admin/docs/admin/public-pages.md

 rendering the template through :class:`PageTemplateResponder`.

 ``BaseTemplatePage`` registers declared template directories with the shared renderer, so templates become available immediately after instantiation.
+The same subclass can call :meth:`BaseTemplatePage.register_admin_view` when you want to expose the page to authenticated staff while keeping ``register_public_view()`` for anonymous visitors.
+This allows you to share context-building logic, templates, or even static assets between both interfaces.

 Place a template at `example/templates/pages/welcome.html`.
 It can extend the administrative layout while remaining visually independent: